gauravdangi/Supervised-Machine-Learning/README.md

 See pdf report that I have uploaded.

-Mail mee If you want code (Layers function Script will not be provided).
+Mail me If you want code (Layers function Script will not be provided).
 I have implemented this in R.